 Doug Shephard, director at Home.co.uk commented:

-“The Midlands and the North are seemingly now more attractive options for buy to let and, looking at home price appreciation over the last five years, these areas have much more room for growth than London, the East of England and the South East,” he added.
+“The Midlands and the North are seemingly now more attractive options for buy to let and, looking at home price appreciation over the last five years, these areas have much more room for growth than London, the East of England and the South East.

 Andrew Turner, chief executive at Commercial Trust said,

 The latest house price figures certainly reflect the heightened costs associated with London and the South.

 “Property prices in this half of the country have traditionally always been higher, given the proximity to the capital.
 As transport networks improved, the desire to find more affordable housing in reach of London pushed buyers further out.